Vishnuj-n/Encryptify/README.md

 ## How It Works

 1. **Encryption Process**:
-   - User provides a password (8 characters)
+   - User provides an 8-character password
-   - Password is used to generate a 128-bit AES key
+   - Password is used to generate a 128-bit AES key (AES-128)
    - A random 12-byte IV (Initialization Vector) is generated
    - File is encrypted using AES-256 in GCM mode
    - IV is prepended to the encrypted file